 - "The Mazda5's interior is best described in one word: functional.
-With room for six passengers, fold-flat second and third rows, and convenient storage areas such as under-seat cubbies in the 2nd-row captain's chairs, there's plenty of space for people and stuff" -- Kelley Blue Book
+With room for six passengers, fold-flat second and third rows, and convenient storage areas such as under-seat cubbies in the 2nd-row captain's chairs, there's plenty of space for people and stuff." -- Kelley Blue Book (2013)

-- +"No modern car really is simple, but the Mazda5 tester lacked the electronic artifice becoming common.
-That made it less distracting, less tiresome and much more fun to drive." -- USA TODAY
+- "No modern car really is simple, but the Mazda5 tester lacked the electronic artifice becoming common.
+That made it less distracting, less tiresome and much more fun to drive." -- USA Today (2012)

 - "Large side and rear openings ease loading.
-There is little more than grocery-bag space behind the 3rd row, but all rear seats fold to make a nearly flat floor and can be arranged for a wide variety of passenger or cargo loads.
-There is abundant small-item storage that includes hidden trays beneath the 2nd-row seats and rear cargo floor.
-A clever console tray and cupholder flips out from under the passenger-side 2nd-row seat bottom, a very nice convenience." -- Consumer Guide
+There is little more than grocery-bag space behind the 3rd row, but all rear seats fold to make a nearly flat floor and can be arranged for a wide variety of passenger or cargo loads." -- Consumer Guide (2013)

-- +"Compartments beneath the second-row seat cushions kept valuables out of sight.
-The bins also provided space for some gear (ball gloves, Frisbee discs, small air compressors) that otherwise would have had no home and would have slid around unchecked." -- USA TODAY
+- "Compartments beneath the second-row seat cushions kept valuables out of sight.
+The bins also provided space for some gear (ball gloves, Frisbee discs, small air compressors) that otherwise would have had no home and would have slid around unchecked." -- USA Today (2012)

-- -"Filling the 5 with people does severely limit storage space, a problem Mazda has attempted to remedy with a shallow and mostly ineffective storage beneath the second row seats.
-We can't help but scratch our heads and wonder why Mazda has spent its engineering dollars on creating a storage space that can only stow a couple of action figures and a travel pack of trail mix." -- Autoblog
+- "Filling the 5 with people does severely limit storage space, a problem Mazda has attempted to remedy with a shallow and mostly ineffective storage beneath the second row seats.
+We can't help but scratch our heads and wonder why Mazda has spent its engineering dollars on creating a storage space that can only stow a couple of action figures and a travel pack of trail mix." -- Autoblog (2012)

 Next Steps: Mazda Mazda5